-Vlad Tepes (Vlad the Impaler) has always been a historic character prune to controversies, even during his lifetime.
-If you think that the legend of Dracula was created just because of the literature from 19th century, you should know that this is only partially true.
-Dracula was introduced as a myth, a legend, a perfect villain so to say only to the Western world so late.
+Known throughout Eastern Europe and the Middle East as Vlad Tepes (Vlad the Impaler), this iconic ruler of noble birth has always been a historic character prune to controversies, even during his lifetime.
+If you think that the legend of Dracula was created just because of the literature from the 19th century, then you should know that’s only partially true.
+Dracula was introduced as a myth, a legend, and the perfect villain so to say, only to the Western world.

 During his on and off reign of Wallachia, he was considered sometimes a hero, sometimes a cruel ruler, even by his contemporaries.
-Even though no one thought of him as a vampire at time, at least not that we know of, there were certain strange tales regarding some of his battle practices that helped create the basis of what would later become the mysterious and frightful vampire count Dracula.
-But to better understand this interesting character with worldwide fame, we should take a look at the things we know about his life and some of the stories that seem to be at least partially true.
+But even though no one thought of him as a vampire at that time, at least not that we know of, there were certain strange tales regarding some of his battle practices that helped create the basis of what would later become the mysterious and frightful vampire count Dracula.
+(Vlad Dracul was the father of Vlad the Impaler) But to better understand this interesting character with worldwide fame, we should take a look at the things we know about his life and at some of the real stories that seem to be the core of inspiration for vampire fiction.

 The son of the Dragon

 Undoubtedly, the most interesting reign of the 15th century in Wallachia, surpassing even that of his son, Vlad Tepes, was Vlad Dracul’s.
 He was the third son of Mircea the Elder, who ascended the throne of Wallachia, and the only Romanian who received the “Order of the Dragon”, a military order similar to the Order of the Templars, which was established in the central area of Europe.
 It was created by Emperor Sigismund of Luxembourg in 1408, mainly to protect Christianity from the Ottoman threat.
-Vlad Dracul was member of the order only for a short time, because he broke the order’s principles when he personally led the Ottomans to attach the Severin Fortress.
+Vlad Dracul was a member of the order only for a short time because he broke the order’s principles when he fought alongside the Ottomans to expel the Teutons from Severin Fortress.
 Even so, it was enough for his son to be later known as the “son of the Dragon” and, according to some historians, because of the name of the order, the entire family was known as “the Draculesti”.
 Vlad Dracul, the father of Vlad Tepes, reigned in 1437-1447, with an interruption of about a year and a half when he was held hostage at Adrianople.

-Vlad Dracul was raised and educated, at Sigismund of Luxembourg’s court in Buda; he later fled to Poland, trying to obtain support for the occupation of the Wallachian throne.
+Vlad Dracul was raised and educated at Sigismund of Luxembourg’s court in Buda; he later fled to Poland, trying to obtain support for the occupation of the Wallachian throne.
 Caught and sent back to Buda, he fled to the Ottoman territories, where he found a place at the court of Murad II.
-During this time, there was a power conflict in Wallachia between two princely branches of the Danesti and the Draculesti, of which Vlad Dracul was part of.
+During this time, there was a power struggle in Wallachia between two princely branches of the Danesti and the Draculesti, of which Vlad Dracul was part.
 Think of it as a similar situation to England’s War of the Roses.
 The conflict turned into an armed one that lasted until the 16th century.

 As the throne was already established in Targoviste, and occupied by Dan II, supported by the Hungarian king, Vlad Dracul sought help from Murad II.
 This was necessary, as the Romanian territories were not independent during that time.
-However, the sultan didn’t help him, so Vlad Dracul changed sides again and served the Hungarian king and then the Roman-German emperor Sigismund of Luxembourg.
+However, the sultan didn’t help him, so Vlad Dracul changed sides again and fought alongside the Hungarian king and then the Roman-German Emperor Sigismund of Luxembourg.

 Finally, he became Wallachia’s ruler in 1436.
 Vlad Dracul had two sons, Mircea and Vlad with his first wife and a son and a daughter with his second wife.
-Vlad Tepes had with whom to resemble, from a military point of view.
-His father was an excellent military tactician, historians say, but he also had a sophisticated diplomatic sense.
+From a military point of view Vlad Tepes took after his father who was an excellent military tactician, historians say, but he also had a sophisticated diplomatic sense and did business with people of many nations.
 Unfortunately, it didn’t help him during the conflicts with the Danesti family.
-The local boyars (name given to noble men who also had administrative functions) betrayed him in 1447.
-Vlad Dracul was beheaded and his eldest son, Mircea, was buried alive.
-This was probably the first trigger that made Vlad Tepes turn into the cold and cruel ruler he would later become and that’s why he sought revenge on the boyars from Targoviste.
+The local boyars (name given to the heads of noble families who also had administrative functions) betrayed him in 1447.
+Vlad Dracul was beheaded and his eldest son, Mircea, was buried alive, all supposedly under young Vlad’s eyes.
+This was probably the first trigger that made Vlad Tepes turn into the cold and cruel ruler that he would later become – and the reason why he sought revenge on the boyars from Targoviste.

 Ruler of Wallachia

 The deaths of his father and brother were not the first major blow for young Vlad Tepes.
 Prior to that, in 1442, Vlad and his younger brother, Radu, were taken hostages by sultan Murad II.
 Vlad remained captive for 6 years and his younger brother even longer.
-During this time, the two boys received an education at Murad II’s court, but most likely the sultan planned to practically raise them and have them obedient when they would rule Wallachia.
+During this time, the two boys received an education at Murad II’s court, but they were most likely sodomized – a common practice against prisoners in the Ottoman empire as it was believed to be the way to keep them out of heaven.
+The sultan planned to practically raise them and have them obey him when they would later rule Wallachia.

 It was after this victory that he started to show his cruel side.
 The first important act of vengeance was directed toward the boyars from Targoviste, who betrayed his father.
 In 1459, he arrested all boyar families who attended a party to which they were actually invited by their new ruler.
 The elders were stabbed and the others were forced to walk hundreds of kilometers from Targoviste to Poenari, where they were forced to build a fortress on the ruins of an old outpost overlooking the Arges River.
 The Poenari Fortress has remained to this day, with the price of the lives of many boyars who built it.